Hunter Wade York

 About Me

-I am a fifth-year PhD student at Princeton University in the Department of Sociology and the Office of Population Research, and my research interests revolve around social stratification, work, and organizations.
-I will be on the academic job market in fall of 2025.
+I am a scholar of work and a sixth-year PhD student at Princeton University in the Department of Sociology and the Office of Population Research.
+My research interests revolve around social stratification, work, and organizations, with a focus on how institutional structures, like firms, educational systems, and labor markets, shape inequality and mobility across the life course.
+I will be on the academic job market in fall of this year (2025).
 Prior to Princeton, I received an MPH in Global Health from the University of Washington and an AB in Human Evolutionary Biology and Music from Harvard.
 Though my academic trajectory has taken many turns, I like to think that is part of my chops as a sociologist.

 Works in Progress